 The first component in the tenure decision process is an evaluation of effectiveness in teaching or comparable instructional activity appropriate for the unit.
-Each candidate must present a record of effective, high quality teaching, as specified by the relevant academic unit, that clearly reveals that the candidate is capable of sustaining a first-rate teaching program during his or her career.
+As discussed in these guidelines, teaching effectiveness is understood to be fundamentally grounded in demonstrable student learning outcomes.
+Each candidate must present a record of effectiveness in teaching as specified by the relevant academic unit and reflected in field-appropriate learning outcomes.
 The record of activities leading to tenure and promotion must provide evidence of excellence in teaching.
 It is therefore vital that substantial and diverse evidence of teaching effectiveness be presented as part of the tenure application.

-Effective teaching - i.e., teaching that results in learning for those taught - requires a thorough knowledge of the subject; the ability to communicate that knowledge clearly through media appropriate to the subject, discipline, and the needs of students; and the ability to work with, motivate, and serve as an inspiring role model for students.
+Effective teaching - to be understood throughout this document as an activity that results in learning for those taught - requires a thorough knowledge of the subject; the ability to communicate that knowledge clearly through media appropriate to the subject, discipline, and the needs of students; and the ability to work with, motivate, and serve as an inspiring role model for students.
 To qualify for tenure, faculty members must have a consistent or steadily improving pattern of positive evaluation in teaching.
 It is the responsibility of the faculty member to ensure that teaching activities are evaluated and documented and that the results be made available for review committees.
 Teaching performance is best judged by a comprehensive review of the teaching dossier, and it is essential that the Chair/Director and Dean also conduct an appropriate and independent evaluative review.

-In addition to student evaluations, which must be included, a candidate may present the following kinds of documentation of teaching effectiveness: instructional materials (such as case studies, labs, discussion prompts, group projects), assessment activities and products (such as papers, tests, performances, problem sets), and other material used in connection with courses (course syllabi); new course development, course redesign, involvement in curriculum development or other collaborative teaching efforts, and reflection of new developments in the field in course content; implementation of new teaching pedagogies and adaptation to new formats and media through incorporation of emerging technologies; professional development activities and efforts at improvement; peer and/or expert observations and evaluations; student performance on pre- and post-instruction measures; exemplary student work and outcomes; records of advising and mentoring; supervision of teaching and research assistants; dissertation and/or thesis direction; and teaching awards.
+In addition to student evaluations, which must be included, a candidate may present the following kinds of documentation of teaching effectiveness: instructional materials (such as case studies, labs, discussion prompts, group projects), assessment activities and products (such as papers, tests, performances, problem sets), and other material used in connection with courses (course syllabi); new course development, course redesign, involvement in curriculum development or other collaborative teaching efforts, and reflection of new developments in the field in course content; implementation of new teaching pedagogies and adaptation to new formats and media through incorporation of emerging technologies; professional development activities and efforts at improvement; peer and/or expert observations and evaluations; certifications and other formal evidence of teaching effectiveness; student performance on pre- and post-instruction measures and other evidence of attainment of learning outcomes; exemplary student work and outcomes; records of advising and mentoring; supervision of teaching and research assistants; dissertation and/or thesis direction; and teaching awards.
 Approaches to teaching and concomitant sources of evidence of teaching effectiveness may vary across fields, units, and candidates, and consequently, variance in candidate portfolios may also be expected.

-Evaluation of teaching must take into consideration several elements: an academic unit's instructional mission; an instructor's assignment of duties within unit; class size, scope, and sequence within the curriculum; as well as format of delivery and the types of instructional media utilized.
+Evaluation of teaching must take into consideration several elements: an academic unit's instructional mission; a candidate's assignment of duties within unit; class size, scope, and sequence within the curriculum; as well as format of delivery and the types of instructional media utilized.
 Evaluation of teaching effectiveness should consider the wide range of factors that impact student learning and success.
 Moreover, effective teaching and its impact on learning can take place in a variety of contexts: in campus classrooms; team teaching; online; in the field; in clinical settings; workshops; panels; through service learning activities, community engagement and internships; in laboratories; within on- and off-campus communities, in organizations, in education abroad settings, such as field schools, and through mentoring of students, including undergraduate and graduate student research.
 Evaluation of teaching effectiveness in formats and settings outside the classroom should include consideration of the impact of student learning on practice, application, and policy.